So Happy I Could Die: Music and lyrical interpretation

 "So Happy I Could Die" is a mid-tempo Europop song, makes use of an Auto-Tune effect.
 According to the music sheet published by Sony/ATV Music Publishing on the website Musicnotes.com, the song is written in the time signature of common time, and is composed in the key of A minor with a tempo of 100 beats per minute.
 Gaga's voice ranges from the tonal nodes of A3 to A4 and the song follows a basic sequence of F–G–Em–Am as its chord progression.
 As Gaga sings the chorus, its melody emulates Natasha Bedingfield's "Pocketful of Sunshine" (2008).
 Paul Lester of BBC suggested that "So Happy I Could Die" is reflective of the LGBT themes common in Gaga's songs, while Slant Magazine journalist Sal Cinquemani asserted that it telegraphed the "instructive" execution of the singer's rejection of "any and all intimacy with others". "'So Happy I Could Die' is a love song," he remarked, "but the object of her affection is herself—looking at herself, drinking with herself, dancing with herself, touching herself."

-Academic Richard J. Gray found parallels between the song and the fairy tale "Little Red Riding Hood".
-He noted that through the song's lyrics, Gaga embodied both the young girl as well as the "ravenous" wolf.
+Academic Jennifer M. Woolston found parallels between the song and the fairy tale "Little Red Riding Hood".
+She noted that through the song's lyrics, Gaga embodied both the young girl as well as the "ravenous" wolf.
 Gaga acts as the viewer, the drinker as well as the sexual aggressor.
-In the book, The Performance Identities of Lady Gaga, Gray expanded on his analysis of the lyrics:
+In the book, The Performance Identities of Lady Gaga, Woolston writes: